LaunchAcademy/disney-forms-with-cypress/disney-forms-with-cypress.md

 Acceptance Criteria
 -------------------
-* I can visit this page by clinking on a link on the movies index page
+* I can visit this page by clicking on a link from the movies index page
 * I must enter a title
 * I must enter a release year
 * I must enter a runtime
 * If I forget a field, errors are displayed
+* An invalid submission should re-render the form with any previously submitted data
 ```

 - Use TDD to satisfy the tests